dumbyoshi/nitinkrishnan/README.md

-Hallo Leute Ich bin Nithin :person_with_blond_hair: I am Student , a newbie trying to get some knowledge on Data Science, i am pretty much excited working on Python and Data Science Projects.
+Hallo Leute Ich bin Nithin , I am Student , a newbie trying to get some knowledge on Data Science, i am pretty much excited working on Python and Data Science Projects.
 I love to study about Data Sciences.
 My dream Job is to become a Data Scientist in a well known company.
 Planning to move on to Germany ,my dream country.

 Skills: Python/Power BI/Data Analysis/Tableau